What is self care?

 I wanted to use this blog post to dispel a lot of myths about what self care really is.
-But first, a little bit about me.

 You see that phrase everywhere you look these days, self care.
 Initially, I thought it was pretty simple.
 Just do things you enjoy, take time for yourself.
 How hard could that be?

 Yes, that is correct, in its essence.
 But that is oversimplifying it so much that it almost makes it incorrect.